-Designers will present their spring 2017 collections during the 2016 NYFW, which runs from Sept.
-8 to 15.
+Designers will present their fall/winter 2017 collections during NYFW, which runs from Feb.
+9 to 16.
 (Credit: Getty Images / Matteo Valle)

 Credit: Getty Images / Stuart C. Wilson

 You only see a slice of the collection on the runway

 Designers produce more than 100 samples per collection, but only about 25 make the final runway cut, New York City-based designer Babi, of Sachin & Babi, said.
 If you have ever seen a show, you will understand why.
 A team of about 15 models can walk the runway in as little as seven minutes.
 A few of them will have up to three outfit changes, leaving no time to show off hundreds of styles.
 Choosing what makes it onto the runway can be a challenge.
 The designer needs to make sure the final pieces stay true to the vision of the collection in its entirety.

 "You want to make sure the audience understands the messaging of your entire collection in those 20 to 25 styles," Babi said.
 "You have to go through the editing process to see what resonates with your initial point of view and what was in your head when you started this creation."

 With the designs ready to go, there's still one key part missing: the models.
 Agencies bring models to show castings at least five weeks before NYFW begins, according to Babi.
 Designers like Vera Wang and Ralph Lauren get the first pick, based on seniority, she added.
 Then younger brands get to select the men and women who mesh well with their line.